What’s being built and planned in Greenville, SC?

 How this tool works

-Building permit and planning data is aggregated from five Upstate SC jurisdictions — each with its own publishing channel, schedule, and format — and unified into a single canonical schema in Azure SQL.
+Building permit and planning data is aggregated from the Upstate SC jurisdictions listed in the map legend (the source list updates automatically as coverage grows) — each with its own publishing channel, schedule, and format — and unified into a single canonical schema in Azure SQL.
 A nightly export then publishes everything to Azure Blob Storage, where the map reads it directly, no backend required at read time.

-Multi-jurisdiction ingestion Greenville City, Greenville County, Anderson County, Greer, and Easley — each ingested from its public source on its own cadence, then normalized to a single canonical schema
+Multi-jurisdiction ingestion Greenville City, Greenville County, Greer, Anderson County, Anderson City, Easley, Clemson, Pickens County, and Spartanburg — each ingested from its public source on its own cadence, then normalized to a single canonical schema

 Azure Functions & Azure SQL Python pipeline cleans, enriches, and stores each permit with geocoordinates and human-readable labels, unifying every jurisdiction into one schema